AussieKing/Logo-Generator/README.md

 - [Shiedls.io](https://shields.io/) (license badge in README)

 ## Contributing
+This is a part of the Full-Stack Developer course, and as such contributing is not allowed, as we get graded based on assignments.
+You are welcome, however, to clone the repo on you local device!
+Thank you.

+## Credits
 Our awesome teacher, TA, and the amazing people from support of the edX Full Stack Developer bootcamp!